Skip to content

 3. Appropriate Model Selection: Choose the right model for your task, balancing performance and cost.

-4. Optimize for Scale: For large datasets, consider using sample_size to test your operation before running on the full dataset.
+4. Optimize for Scale: For large datasets, consider using sample to test your operation before running on the full dataset.

 5. Use Tools Wisely: Leverage tools for complex calculations or operations that the LLM might struggle with.
 You can write any Python code in the tools, so you can even use tools to call other APIs or search the internet.